btforsythe/lazybones-templates/templates/basic-java-eclipse/README.md

 ## TODOs

 - [ ] write README.md

-- [ ] use transformText from LazybonesScript.groovy to transform specified project name to hyphenated (either in external script that calls lazybones OR customized lazybones fork)
+- [x] use transformText from LazybonesScript.groovy to transform specified project name to hyphenated (either in external script that calls lazybones OR customized lazybones fork)
-- [ ] create `*App` class with `main` method
+- [x] create `*App` class with `main` method
-	- [ ] name based on project name
+	- [x] name based on project name
-	- [ ] move to package corresponding to project name
+	- [x] move to package corresponding to project name

+- [ ] put root package (org.wecancodeit) into external configuration
+	- this is how I'm defining it: `lazybones create basic-java-eclipse 1.0-SNAPSHOT foo -PlazybonesRootPackage=org.wecancodeit`

+- [ ] external script
 	- [ ] use lazybones' --with-git option to initialize project as git repository
-- [ ] put root package prefix (org.wecancodeit) into external configuration
-	- gradle properties in user's home?
 	- [ ] run `gradle eclipse` after project creation

+- [ ] deploy template to bintray
+	- [ ] need user name/API key in home directory